Duty of care is the legal obligation to ensure a person can live their life safely and free from harm.

 Visit the largest aged care reviews website at https://agedcarereviews.com.au/ to find helpful reviews of facilities near you.

 Aged care is an important and necessary service, but it’s crucial that the right decisions are made when it comes to choosing a facility for your loved one.
-Aged Care Decisions provides assistance to families at every stage of the aged care or home care journey.
-We work with over 1200 facilities and assist over 6000 families every month, 100% free of charge.
+Aged Care Decisions assists families at every stage of the aged care or home care journey.